splitbee/notion-api-worker/README.md

 [`https://notion-api.splitbee.io/v1/table/20720198ca7a4e1b92af0a007d3b45a4`](https://notion-api.splitbee.io/v1/table/20720198ca7a4e1b92af0a007d3b45a4)

-### Private Notion Data

-We highly recommend to host the Worker on your own Cloudflare account if you want to query private Notion pages.
-You can receive the token by getting the `token_v2` cookie from Notion.
+## Authentication for private pages

+You can access all public pages per default.
+If you want to fetch private pages there are two options.

-- Define `NOTION_TOKEN` as environment variable as described [here](https://developers.cloudflare.com/workers/reference/apis/environment-variables/)
+- The recommended way is to host your own version of the worker.
+Set the `NOTION_TOKEN` as environment variable as described [here](https://developers.cloudflare.com/workers/reference/apis/environment-variables/)
-- Add the header `notion_token` to each request
+- The second way would be to add the header `notion_token` to each request.

+### Receiving the token

+Get the `token_v2` cookie from Notion with the browser DevTools while you are logged in.

 ## Credits